Want to hike with new friends?Join a group trip

 Meals: B

-Continue walking through rural Galicia, along forest paths and past small villages en route to Seixón de Abaixo.
-From here you will be transferred at 4pm to your accommodation.
-Distance: 28km/20mi
+Continue walking through rural Galicia, along rural paths and past small villages en route to Seixón de Abaixo.
+At 4pm a transfer takes you to your accommodation in Friol.
+Distance: 31km/19.4mi, highest point approx 500m

 Meals: B

-At 9am a transfer will take you back to Seixón to continue walking.
-There is an option to shorten the walk by extending the transfer to Miraz (just let the driver know where you would like to be dropped off).
+At 8.30am a transfer takes you back to Seixón to continue walking.
+There is an option to shorten the long and quite challenging walk by extending the transfer to Miraz (just let the driver know where you would like to be dropped off).
 The trail today brings you to Sobrado dos Monxes for your overnight accommodation.
-It is home to an impressive 10th century monastery.
-Distance walk: 28km/17.5mi
+The town is home to an impressive 10th century monastery.
+Distance walk: 28km/17.5mi (or 23km/14.3mi), highest point approx 680m

 Meals: B

-The terrain becomes much easier today as you walk the last part of the Camino Norte and join the Camino Frances.
+The terrain is easier today as you walk the last part of the Camino Norte and join the Camino Frances.
 You can stop at one of many villages for lunch.
-Crossing over the River Seco on the Magdalena Bridge you will reach Furelos and onto Arzúa in the province of La Coruña.
-Distance: 24km/14.9mi
+Crossing over the River Seco on the Magdalena Bridge you will reach Furelos, continuing to Arzúa in the province of La Coruña.
+Overnight in Arzua.
+Distance: 22km/13.8mi, highest point approx 500m

 Meals: B

 Today’s walk will bring you to the small town of Rua which has a population of only 50 people.
-The walk today is lovely, as you pass large green fields and rural landscapes.
-Distance: 18km/11.2mi
+The walking is lovely, with gentle slopes leading past green fields and rural landscapes, gradually becoming more urban.
+Distance 18km/11.1mi, highest point approx 400m

 Meals: B

+The last day on the trail is always special.
 Today you will pass many ancient sites including monuments, chapels and bridges – all have a story to tell.
-Follow country lanes and forest paths through increasingly populated countryside.
-The last day on the trail is always a special one.
-Continue downhill to the city.
-Arriving in the fabled Santiago de Compostela there is plenty to see and do, or simply relax and celebrate the end of the journey.
-Distance: 20km/12.5mi
+Follow country lanes and forest paths through increasingly populated landscapes.
+At Monte do Gozo take a small detour for spectacular views of Santiago then continue downhill to the city.
+Arriving in fabled Santiago de Compostela there is plenty to see and do – or you can simply relax and celebrate the end of your journey.
+Dinner is not included tonight so you can try one of the many restaurants in town.
+Distance 21km/13mi, highest point approx 360m

 Meals: B